hashicorp/terraform-provider-azurerm/website/docs/r/web_pubsub.html.markdown

 * `name` - (Required) The name of the Web PubSub service.
 Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the resource group in which to create the Web PubSub service.
-Changing this forces a new resource to be created.
+Changing Changing this forces a new resource to be created. this forces a new resource to be created.

 * `location` - (Required) Specifies the supported Azure location where the Web PubSub service exists.
-Changing this forces a new resource to be created.
+Changing this Changing this forces a new resource to be created. forces a new resource to be created.

 * `sku` - (Required) Specifies which SKU to use.
 Possible values are `Free_F1` and `Standard_S1`.